stackrox/stackrox/pkg/features/README.md

 Feature flags can be valuable to ship features in a preview state, to provide the end user a way to disable some functionality or to control any boolean setting.

+Difference between feature flags and configuration options (DB, `pkg/env`):

+* Feature flags support the development and the release of a feature, protecting the master branch from unfinished functionality.
+Features under flags are considered **unstable** and **not ready** for production use.
+Tech-preview flags in the last stage of development could be enabled for canary testing.
+* Configuration options allow customers to configure a feature.
+Functionality has to be tested for the range of allowed values, including when no value is provided, and for the transition from one value to another.

 ## Feature lifecycle

-1. A feature is being developed on a branch, gated by a dev-preview feature flag.
+1. A feature is being developed on a branch, gated by a dev-preview (default) feature flag.
 2. The code meets the [GA requirements](../../PR_GA.md) with the feature disabled: the branch can be merged to the master branch.
 3. The feature is ready to be tested by the customers: the flag can be upgraded to tech-preview.
 Consult [the article on Products & Services](https://access.redhat.com/articles/6966848) for the differences between the two stages.
 4. The feature can be enabled for everybody: the flag can be enabled.